POSITION TITLE: Tenant Support Worker

 - A Diploma in community social services

-- One year of recent, related work experience; emphasis on mental health, addictions, homelessness and/or social services.
+- Two years of recent, related work experience; emphasis on mental health, addictions, homelessness and/or social services.

 - Or an equivalent combination of education, training and experience

 - Current First Aid and CPR certification.

 Key Skills and Abilities – for supporting people receiving our services